Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Deep Learning Based Receiver for THz ISAC

 At the communication receiver, several steps are implemented to perform the communication task, including IDFT/DFT operations, channel estimation and channel equalization.
 In the ISAC system, the reference blocks are not only used for the sensing parameter estimation, but also for the frequency domain equalization (FDE) at the communication receiver, including the zero-forcing (ZF) and the minimum mean square error (MMSE) equalization methods.

-The disadvantages of conventional signal processing methods include limited robustness to non-linear distortions, e.g., PN noise, and difficulty to simultaneously perform sensing and communication, causing that an integrated receiver for ISAC is challenging.
-Thus, we delineate the multi-task NN-based ISAC receiver to estimate the sensing parameters and recover the communication data in THz SI-DFT-s-OFDM systems at the same time, which can overcome the above problems.
+The disadvantages of conventional signal processing methods include limited robustness to non-linear distortions, e.g., Doppler effect and PN noise, and difficulty to simultaneously perform sensing and communication, causing that an integrated receiver for ISAC is challenging.
+Thus, we delineate the DL-based ISAC receiver to estimate the sensing parameters and recover the communication data in THz SI-DFT-s-OFDM systems, which can overcome the above problems.